What did your government promise the poorest in 2000, 2005, 2013 and 2015?

 "The JMP [official monitors] also tempered any celebrations with a warning that the data collected only measured access to improved water sources those that adequately protect the source from outside contamination rather than assessed the quality, or reliability of the water supply, or whether water sources were sustainable.

-result, it is likely that the number of people using safe water
+report.
+"As a result, it is likely that the number of people using safe

 Millennium development goal on safe drinking water reaches target early